DylanLee91/DylanLee91.github.io/README.md

 3. Embedded signup sheets either using google forms or javascript
 4. Implementing social media icons and usage of icons on webpage in general
 5. A cooperative carousel that is mobile responsive, alternatively a replacement element on mobile for the carousel
-6. Animation in some transitions
+6. Animation in some transitions such as quick fade in and fade outs.
+I'd like to animated the wizard upon moseouver.

 A sample of unimplemented content
 * Campaign Page Content